mblayman/mattlayman.com/content/about.md

 ---
 I’m Matt, a software creator.
 Here are things I do:

-## Consult on the Django web framework

-With over a decade of web development experience,
-I consult on the {{< extlink "https://www.djangoproject.com/" "Django" >}} web framework.
-If your team needs Django training, please reach out to me on {{< extlink "https://www.linkedin.com/in/mattlayman/" "LinkedIn" >}}.

-## Build apps on Twitch
+## Build apps on YouTube

-I'm regularly streaming on {{< extlink "https://www.twitch.tv/mblayman" "Twitch" >}}.
+I'm regularly streaming on {{< extlink "https://www.youtube.com/c/MattLayman/live" "YouTube" >}}.
 On most Wednesday nights at 9pm Eastern time,
-I'm streaming on Twitch
+I'm streaming on YouTube
 to build a Django application.
 My primary goal is to teach others how to build complex web projects and all the skills that they'll need to produce something